Transitioning to a New Family

 by nicola manton.

 I was with my previous family for almost five years before I had to move on.
 We have been through a lot together and they are like my family.
 On my first day with them, MomBoss went into labor with her second child.
 I stayed home with the two-year old big brother.
-It's truly amazing when you become a part of your nanny family.
+It's truly amazing when you become a part of your Nanny Family.
 We went through some good times as well as hard times together.
-I’ve witnessed breakdowns and financial problems and I reduced my hours to help them get through it all.
+I’ve witnessed breakdowns and financial problems and I reduced my hours to help them get through it all; I know that had I been struggling, they would have been right there, supporting me through it.
 They helped to plan my wedding, and in doing so they met my family; MomBoss even did my hair and make-up!
 I know them through and through.
-The baby, now 5 years old, has especially become a piece of me, and her parents would agree!
+The baby, now 7 years old, has especially become a piece of me, and her parents would agree!
 Unfortunately, it no longer made sense financially to continue working for them, as they could no longer guarantee me the hours I needed to survive in NYC.
 It was time to move on.
-At first I was anxious, but mostly optimistic about starting again with a new family.
+At first, I was anxious, but mostly optimistic about starting again with a new family.
 I needed more money to pay the bills and, also to have a life outside of work, so I looked forward to the idea of not struggling financially.
 The idea of bonding with a new little one was also appealing to me.
 I knew I would miss my old nanny family; the kids were like my kids and the idea of leaving them broke my heart, but I knew I'd see them often, and I do.

 Common transitional concerns: